To convert a space-separated string to a list in Python, call the str.split()

 Let’s then take a look at how to split a string of integers into a list of integers.

-How to Convert Space-Separated String of Integers to a List in Python
+Convert String of Integers to a List in Python

 To convert a space-separated string of integers to a list in Python: